 If you think you can recognise cat conflict signs take our quiz:

-If your cats are just playing, they should be silent, with gentle biting, retracted claws, and chasing both ways.
+Cat fighting and playing can look sometimes very similar!
+If your cats are just playing they will be silent, with gentle biting, retracted claws, and chasing both ways.

-Cats don’t like to share: Food bowl, water bowl, litter, scratching post… So give each cat their own food bowl, water bowl, litter box, etc. Put them in separate areas to avoid tension caused by competition (to separate, you can put bowls on different levels: one on the floor and one on a higher spot).
+The usual cause of conflict is competition for resources such as food bowls, water bowls, litter trays and scratching posts.
+So give each cat their own set of resources and put them in separate areas to avoid tension caused by competition (Remember, you can put them on different levels, one on the floor and higher up).